yx2486/Tools-Project/README.md

 ## Description:
 ***Clustering*** is a simple python library that could perform Hierachical Clustering.
 It could easily create different clusters from a list of data provided.
 In this package, two types of linkages can be performed, which are "single" and "complete". "sinlge" returns the distance of two closest points and "complete" returns the distance of two farthest points.

+***K-Means Clustering*** is to find clusters in the data, with the number of clusters represented by the variable K. The algorithm works iteratively to assign each data point to one of K groups in which each point belongs to the cluster with the nearest mean based on the features that are provided.

 ## Basic Algorithm of Hierachical Clustering:
 1. Compute the proximity matrix based on data provided
 2. Let each data point be a cluster